Brandon Wu: Professional career

+2021-24: PGA Tour membership

 Wu's PGA Tour experience began poorly, as he missed the cut in nine of his first 10 tournaments.
-But he broke that streak with a tie for third at the Puerto Rico Open.
+But in March 2022, he broke that streak with a tie for third at the Puerto Rico Open.
 A few weeks later, Wu fired a tournament course-record 63 in the final round of the Mexico Open, lifting him into a tie for second, just one stroke behind winner Jon Rahm.
 He also had top-10 finishes at the Genesis Scottish Open and Wyndham Championship and finished 82nd in the FedEx Cup standings to retain his PGA Tour card.

 In the 2022–23 PGA Tour season, Wu made a series of cuts during the fall, but did not have a top-25 finish heading into the AT&T Pebble Beach Pro-Am in February.
 Wu was in contention throughout the event, and a final-round 66 at Pebble Beach gave him a tie for second, three strokes behind winner Justin Rose.
 Later in the season, Wu took third place at the Mexico Open and tied for ninth at the RBC Canadian Open as he ended up in 57th place in the FedEx Cup standings.

 In 2024, Wu's fortunes took a downturn as he made only 15 of 30 cuts on the PGA Tour, with a best result of 10th at the ISCO Championship.
 He finished 153rd in the FedEx Cup standings and lost his PGA Tour card.
 Wu decided against a return to the Korn Ferry Tour and instead opted to play in 2025 on the DP World Tour.

+Wu's 2025 season was highlighted by his participation in the Volvo China Open, which served as a sort of homecoming.
+He finished tied for 10th in the event, his best performance of the season.
+But the rest of the year went poorly for Wu, who made just 10 cuts in 26 events and finished 155th in DP World Tour Race to Dubai season ranking.